ElHacker/PTAM/README.md

 - `ORB.py`: Running a complete  ORB pipeline
 - `render_model.py`: Renders the augmentation pipeline

 `ORB.ipynb` ipython notebook can be used to follow the step by step output of the ORB keypoint feature detection and matching algorithm implementation.
-Notebook reads the images stored in folder `./data` and generates transformed corresponding image by applying normalization, rotation, affine transformation and warping.
-These two corresponding images are used as an example of for key point detection and matching.
+Notebook reads the images stored in folder `./data` and generates 3 transformed corresponding images by applying normalization (1st image), rotation (2nd image), affine transformation followed by warping (3rd image).
+Original image and any of the three corresponding generated images are used for testing of for key point detection and matching.
+This notebook uses the following:
+- Calls `FAST9` function implemented in `ofast9.py` for keypoint detection.
+FAST stands for (Features from Accelerated Segment Test) algorithm and is used for real time applications such as SLAM (Simultaneous Localization and Mapping).
+FAST keyppoint algorithm is very sensitive to edges and detects many keypoints along the edges in the image.
+- Calls `HARRIS` function from `ofast9.py` to filter out keypoints detected using FAST algorithms to those having maximum corner like properties.

 It supports live video from a web camera and do the full processing there.
 To run it use command: